Lüttmoorsiel-Nordstrandischmoor island railway: History

-The narrow gauge railway was built in 1933/1934 from Cecilienkoog over a pile-supported embankment to Nordstrandischmoor in order to transport construction material for the sea defences of the hallig.
+The narrow-gauge railway was built in 1933/1934 from Cecilienkoog over a pile-supported embankment to Nordstrandischmoor in order to transport construction material for the sea defences of the island.
 Its length was 7 km.
 On 1 March 1956 the line was destroyed by ice floes, but later rebuilt.
 In 1977 the pile dam was filled with rubble to make the line more stable.
-When the new outer dyke around the Beltringharder Koog was completed, the section of track between the Cecilien Koog and the new outer dyke was abandoned.
-The annual figures given for this are 1985 and 1988.
+In 1988, after a new outer dyke around the Beltringharder Koog was completed, the section of track between Cecilienkoog and the new dyke was replaced by a roadway.
 The rest of the line is still in operation and now has a route length of 3.6 km.
-In 2000, a new, paved Lorendamm embankment was built, which can now be worked largely independently of the tide table and is only impassable when there is a storm surge.
+In 2000, a new, paved Lorendamm embankment was built, which can now be crossed largely independently of the tide table and is impassable only when there is a storm surge.

 Infrastructure

 The main storage depot for the railway is behind the new outer dyke.
-This is crossed by a switchback and has a siding on the outer side.
+The railway climbs over the dyke via a switchback, with a siding on the outer side.
 It follows the embankment for about 3 km of its length.
 In the middle there is another siding.
 On the island, the route branches to Nordstrandischmoor station and Neuwarft, which is the only one of the four warfs on the island of Nordstrandischmoor with its own railway link.

 Rolling stock

 Some of the stock belongs to the State Department for Coastal Defence and National Parks.
 There are two locomotives, goods wagons for construction work and two construction wagons (Bauwagen), which provide shelter for the workers during construction work.

 The other vehicles belong to the residents of Nordstrandischmoor.
 Each household has its own wagon.
-These are draisines powered by internal combustion engine, some with a trailer.
+These are draisines, each powered by an internal combustion engine, some with a trailer.
 Initially, the trucks had sails and were powered by wind.
 These vehicles are for the personal use of the islanders and their guests.
 There is no commercial traffic.
 Drivers must be at least 15 years old and hold a moped licence.

 The locals refer to this railway as the Lorenbahn.
-A Lore is one of the wagons – powered or not – that works the line.
-This differs from the usual use of the German railway term Lore or Güterlore which refers to a tipper wagon.
+The word Lore refers to any one of the rolling stock that run on the line.
+This usage differs from the usual meaning of the German railway term Lore or Güterlore, which refers only to a tipper wagon.